lanterndata/lantern/CONTRIBUTING.md

 [![asciicast](https://asciinema.org/a/jTsbWdOcTvUl4iAJlAw3Cszbt.svg)](https://asciinema.org/a/jTsbWdOcTvUl4iAJlAw3Cszbt)

+To lint the code you'll need to have clang-format version 14 installed and you can do `make format`.

 ## Adding/modifying LanternDB's SQL interface

 When modifying the SQL interface, you add relevant SQL logic under `sql/`.
 In addition, you add an update script